nwops/retrospec-plugingen/lib/retrospec/plugins/v1/plugin/templates/module_files/README.md

 ## Copyright

-Copyright (c) 2015 Corey Osman.
-See LICENSE.txt for further details.
+Copyright (c) 2015.
+See LICENSE.txt for
+further details.